If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Pumpkin seed oil is rich in unsaturated fatty acids, especially oleic and linoleic acid, and vitamin E, all of which have the potential to aid in hair growth.

-Moreover, pumpkin seed oil also can block androgens3, which ultimately causes female or male-pattern hair loss, also called androgenetic alopecia.
+Moreover, pumpkin seed oil can also block androgens3, which ultimately causes female or male-pattern hair loss, also called androgenetic alopecia.

 Learn more about Pumpkin Seed oil and hair growth here.